 Meeting the internship requirement is reflected in enrollment in PSYC 691A and PSYC 691B during the internship year.
 This requires payment of 1 unit of tuition per semester and is typically not covered by USC tuition support.
-In 2015-16 the cost was \$1666 and in 2016-17 it will be \$1733.
+Please consult the USC catalog for associated costs.